changliao1025/hexagon/README.md

 Because all of them fundamentally require some common basis in hexagon related operations/algorithms, I decided to ship out some shared library to ease my own development.

 Therefore, in this repository, focus will be on core challenge and technique instead of actual source code.
-Of cource, in the final stage, a well managed library will be released.
+Of cource, in the final stage, a well managed/documented library will be released.